Mission and standards

 Lazarski University Press exists since 1993 – it started its activity with the establishment of the University.
 It is an academic publishing house the aim of which is to promote research results, develop a knowledge-based society, support the academic community that is open to new horizons and cognitive challenges.
 It supports the University academic community through e.g. taking care of high academic and editorial quality of the issued publications, mainly monographs.

-Lazarski University Press is the publisher of the quarterly magazines – „Myśl Ekonomiczna i Polityczna” since 2010, „Ius Novum” since 2007 and „Veritas Iuris” since 2018.
-Publication of these journals was preceded by issuing „Zeszyty Naukowe”, series „Prawo” and „Ekonomia”, in the years 1999–2004, as well as „Myśl Ekonomiczna i Prawna” quarterly in the years 2002–2009.
+Lazarski University Press is the publisher of the quarterly magazines – „Myśl Ekonomiczna i Polityczna” since 2010, „Ius Novum” since 2007 and semi-annual „Veritas Iuris” since 2018.
+Beginning in 2022 it publishes the quarterly journal „Review of Medical Practice”.
+Publication of the first two journals was preceded by issuing „Zeszyty Naukowe”, series „Prawo” and „Ekonomia”, in the years 1999–2004, as well as „Myśl Ekonomiczna i Prawna” quarterly in the years 2002–2009.

 Lazarski University Press implements uniform standards of qualification of academic monographs for publication and pays special attention to the transparency of the publishing and reviewing procedures; observes the copyright, especially the authorship right and the right to decide on the way of indicating authorship, takes care of authors’ reliability and good reputation; ensures a decent and professional publishing process, including the editing process of academic monographs, which is described in detail in „Regulamin działalności wydawniczej Uczelni Łazarskiego” (“Regulations of publishing activity in Lazarski University”).